thisthat/java-time-verification/README.md

 # Known Issues
 new Object does not take in account that an hidden class can be created in the initialization.
-At the moment, the method of the hidden class are put as method of the last visited class.
+At the moment, the method of the hidden class are put as method of the last visited class. *(SOLVED)*

 # Current Branch
 In the current branch we try to create the index structure of the project in order to create the PCFG.